 medicine) might seem to have no immediate or dramatic effect, but over time this can

 let airways get more irritated, especially if a child comes in contact with a trigger.

 Skipping doses can put a child at risk for an asthma

 Make sure your child always takes long-term control medicine as directed to help

 What If My Child Skips a Dose of Quick-Relief Medicine?

-the airways and relieve symptoms like wheezing, coughing, and shortness of breath.
+and relieve symptoms like wheezing, coughing, and shortness of breath.

 Not taking quick-relief medicines (also called rescue or fast-acting medicines)